DigtaAl/ESP8266-Based-Power-Monitoring-and-Lighting-Control-with-PZEM-and-Blynk/README.md

 - **Blynk Library** (installed in Arduino IDE)
 - **PZEM-004T Library** (for interfacing with the sensor)

-## Circuit Diagram
-(Include a circuit diagram here, or describe how to wire the ESP8266 with the PZEM-004T sensor and the relay module for light control.)

 ## Setup Instructions
 ### Step 1: Install Libraries
 In the Arduino IDE, install the following libraries: